Reading time:

 When it is more than overload

 Sensory overload usually eases once the input drops and your body settles, often within a few minutes.
 If you are getting frequent meltdowns or shutdowns, if they last a long time, or if they are bleeding into your sleep, work or relationships, that is worth talking to a professional about.
 Wanting support is not the same as not coping.
 Most people who manage this well had help learning how.
+If you are not sure whether what you experience is sensory overload, the NHS has a guide to sensory processing difficulties that is a useful starting point.

 A toolkit you can keep in your pocket